Retinitis Pigmentosa

 • Lutein plus zeaxanthin supplements

-• Sometimes, drugs called carbonic anhydrase inhibitors
+• Sometimes, medications called carbonic anhydrase inhibitors

 • Sometimes, surgically implanted computer chips